aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: Session history functionality is implemented.
 - **Input/Condition**: Perform a series of editing activities, including opening documents and making text modifications.
 - **Output/Result**: The session history accurately records and displays recent activities.
 - **How test will be performed**: Execute predefined editing tasks and access the session history to verify recorded entries.
-Collect user feedback on the ease of use and usefulness of the feature through observations and surveys ([[VnVPlan/VnVPlan#Usability Survey Questions]]).
+Collect user feedback on the ease of use and usefulness of the feature through observations and surveys ([[VnVPlan/VnVPlan#6.1 Usability Survey Questions]]).

 #### Test Interactive Review and Manual Acceptance of Suggestions